Battle of Mishmar HaEmek: Battle

 On 4 April 1948, about 1,000 Arab Liberation Army (ALA) militiamen launched an attack on the kibbutz.
 They were initially opposed by 170 Jews and later, two companies of the Palmach, "less than 300 boys."
 The attack began with an artillery barrage from seven artillery pieces supplied by the Syrian Army, killing a young woman and her 11-month old baby at the nursery.
 This was the first time that artillery was used in the war.
 For five days, the Arab force shelled the village from a distance of 800 yards, killing and injuring several civilians including students at the kibbutz's high school.
 The Jews had one machine gun and "not enough rifles for all the male settlers," Following the shelling, an infantry attack was launched, but it was "stopped in its tracks along the fence of the village by defenders' fire."
 That night a company from the Haganah's Golani Brigade "infiltrated into the village" to assist the Haganah militia who had repelled the attack.
 Mishmar HaEmek was shelled again all day on 5 April and Jewish reinforcements arrived during the following night.
 At the same time the 1st battalion of the Palmach began assembling at Ein Hashofet 3 mi to the west.
 Qawuqji also brought reinforcements from Jenin.

 On 7 April, a British unit suggested a ceasefire and the ALA "agreed to cease the attack" for 24 hours and "called on the kibbutz to surrender its weapons and submit to Arab rule".
 During this 24-hour period, the kibbutz was able to evacuate its women and children.
 The ceasefire was rejected by David Ben-Gurion and the Haganah General Staff, who decided instead to launch a counter-attack "to clear the ALA and the local Arab inhabitants out of the area, and to level the villages in order to permanently remove the threat to Mishmar Ha'emek," and to make it more difficult for an invading force from Jenin to push through to Haifa.
-"It began as a desperate Jewish defence and turned into a Haganah offensive conforming to Plan Dalet guidelines."
+Benny Morris originally wrote in 1987 that, "It began as a desperate Jewish defence and turned into a Haganah offensive conforming to Plan Dalet guidelines."
+Writing later in 2008, he instead said, the "Haganah victories and the wholesale flight of Arab communities ... retrospectively, were seen as stages in the implementation of Plan D[alet]."